mei46mei46/PDA_2022fall/Lab2/README.md

 #  Fixed Outline Floorplanning
-write a fixed-outline floorplanner that can handle hard macros.
+write a fixed-outline floorplanner that can handle hard macros

+**What method I choose:**
+    B* tree and simulated annealing

 **How to compile and execute:**